MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Teams/deploy-small-business.md

 ## <a name="deploy-clients"></a>Implementación de clientes

-Cuando esté listo para que los usuarios comiencen a usar Teams, estos podrán instalar el cliente de Teams en sus equipos Windows, Mac o Linux o en sus dispositivos Android o iOS.
-Los usuarios pueden descargar el cliente de Teams directamente desde <https://teams.microsoft.com/downloads>.
+When you're ready for your users to start using Teams, they can install the Teams client on their Windows, Mac, or Linux PC, or on their Android or iOS device.
+Users can download the Teams client directly from <https://teams.microsoft.com/downloads>.

 Asegúrese de que quienes vayan a emplear Teams tengan una licencia de Teams.
 Para obtener más información acerca de cómo asignar una licencia de Teams, consulte [Administrar el acceso del usuario a Teams](user-access.md#using-the-microsoft-365-admin-center).